 - FDCs must be fully accessible and not blocked by plantings, site utilities or other obstructions. - d.
 Install all lines beneath paved surfaces as sleeved connections. - e.
 Locate water sources and hose bibs in coordination with City Staff.
 (Code Administration) (P&Z)(RP&CA) - 6.
 Develop a palette of site furnishings in consultation with staff BAR staff will determine which of the following furnishings will require review and approval by the Board of Architectural Review: - a.
 Provide location, and specifications, and details for site furnishings that depict the installation, scale, massing and character of site furnishings to the satisfaction of the Directors of RP&CA, and/or P&Z and T&ES. - b.
 Site furnishings may include benches, bicycle racks, trash and recycling receptacles, and other associated features planned for the ground level courtyard areas and rooftop amenity spaces.
 (RP&CA)(P&Z)(T&ES) - 7.
 Develop a design for the rooftop open spaces to include both active and passive amenities.
-At a minimum, the rooftop amenity spaces should include shade features, seating areas, recreational opportunities for children on at least one of the two rooftops and space for vegetation.
-Provide a palette of materials, details and specifications for all associated features. \ - 8.
+At a minimum, both rooftop amenity spaces should include shade features, seating areas, and space for vegetation, and recreational opportunities for children should be located on the north building rooftop.
+The rooftop area next to townhouses on Pendleton Street should be designed for less active and quitter uses.
+Provide a palette of materials, details and specifications for all associated features.
+(P&Z)(PC) - 7a.
+Rooftop amenity space will only be accessible to residents from 9:00 am until 10:00 pm.
+All residents of both buildings will have access to both rooftop open spaces.
+(PC) - 8.
 Hire a professional consultant to work with staff and the landscape designers to incorporate and interpret elements of the historical character and archaeological findings into the design of the open space and to prepare interpretive elements, which shall be erected as part of the development project.
 In particular, interpretive elements shall include a history of the current Ramsey homes.
 The site plan shall indicate themes and locations of interpretive elements.
-Prior to release of the final site plan, the consultant shall provide text and graphics for the interpretive elements subject to approval by the Office of Historic Alexandria/Alexandria Archaeology and the Directors of P&Z and/or RP&CA.\ (Arch)(P&Z)(RP&CA)
+Prior to release of the final site plan, the consultant shall provide text and graphics for the interpretive elements subject to approval by the Office of Historic Alexandria/Alexandria Archaeology and the Directors of P&Z and/or RP&CA. (Arch)(P&Z)(RP&CA)